Neutrino diagnostics of hadron-quark phase transition in Neutron Stars

+The present effective interpolation is intended to capture finite-width transition effects beyond the idealized sharp-interface limit.
+It allows us to assess the sensitivity of the predicted neutrino signal to a non--abrupt deconfinement transition.
+A crossover transition, lacking phase coexistence, remains an equally plausible alternative.

-where $V_q(t)$ denotes the volume converted into quark matter and $\epsilon_{q,h}$ are the local energy densities of the quark and hadronic phases, respectively.
-This expression retains only the bulk contribution from the energy density difference, neglecting finite-size and thermal corrections, and provides a leading-order estimate of the local luminosity that ultimately feeds a transient neutrino burst.
+As the quark phase develops in the stellar interior, the energy release associated with the deconfinement transition can be approximated by $L_q(t) = \frac{dV_q(t)}{dt}\,(\epsilon_q - \epsilon_h)$, where $V_q(t)$ denotes the stellar volume converted into quark matter and $\epsilon_{q,h}$ are the local energy densities of the quark and hadronic phases, and $\Delta \epsilon = \epsilon_q - \epsilon_h$ its difference, respectively.
+This expression retains only the bulk contribution from the energy--density difference, neglecting finite--size and thermal corrections, and therefore provides a leading--order estimate of the local energy release that can feed a transient neutrino burst.